-A. Drawings and general provisions of the contract, including general and supplementary conditions, DHHL general and construction general conditions, and geotechnical engineer report prepared by DHHL for the design, by Hart Crowser, etc., apply to this section.

-B. Related Work Described Elsewhere:

-- 1. Section 02100 Site Preparation - 2.
-Section 02200 Earthwork - 3.
-Section 02222 Excavation, Backfilling and Compaction for Utilities - 4.
-Section 02770 Concrete Curbs, Headers, Walkways and Ramps - 5.
-Standard Details For Public Works Construction, Department of Public Works, City and County of Honolulu, September 1984, including any amendments. - 6.
-Specific sections of the County's Standard Specifications for Public Works Construction of the Department of Public Works, dated September 1986, as amended hereafter referred to as the County's Specifications.

-a.
-Crushed Rock Section 15
+- A. Drawings and general provisions of the contract, including general and supplementary conditions, DHHL general and construction general conditions, and geotechnical engineer report prepared by DHHL for the design, by Hart Crowser, etc., apply to this section. - B. Related Work Described Elsewhere: - 1.
+Section 02100 Site Preparation - 2.
+Section 02770 Concrete Curbs, Headers, Walkways and Ramps - 3.
+Standard Details For Public Works Construction, Department of Public Works, City and County of Honolulu, September 1984, including any amendments. - 4.
+Specific sections of the County's Standard Specifications for Public Works Construction of the Department of Public Works, dated September 1986, as amended hereafter referred to as the County's Specifications. - a.
+Crushed Rock - b.
+Subgrade

-b.
-Subgrade Section 29
+Section 15 Section 29

-C. Select Borrow for Subbase Course Section 30
+- c.
+Select Borrow for Subbase Course - d.
+Aggregate Base Course

-d.
-Aggregate Base Course Section 31
+Section 30 Section 31